Thirty8Digital/swce-api-docs/source/index.html.md

 # Formats

 By default, the API returns everything in JSON.
-We recommend you consume this.
+We recommend you consume this, and provide an `Accept: application/json` header with each call, although you will receive json without it.

-XML is also available on every request if you prefer it, simply append ".xml" of your endpoint.
+XML is also available on every request if you prefer it, just send us an `Accept: application/xml` header.

 # Rate Limiting